alxetd/devdocs/git/README.md

-git log --oneline --all --decorate git rebase master
-"git checkout branch
-git rebase master
-git checkout master
-git merge branch"	This will result in a fast farword merge. git checkout -b <branch>	Creates a new branch and moves to it. git checkout .	resets all uncommitted code git stash	Stashing is like saving a temporary local commit to your branch.
+git log --oneline --all --decorate git rebase master git checkout branch git rebase master git checkout master git merge branch	This will result in a fast farword merge. git checkout -b <branch>	Creates a new branch and moves to it. git checkout .	resets all uncommitted code git stash	Stashing is like saving a temporary local commit to your branch.
 It is not possible to push a stash to a remote repository, so a stash is just for your own personal use.